How to Buy Marketing Automation That Won't Break After Six Months

 Integration Reality

-Show me bidirectional sync of lead scores, campaign history, and custom objects between your platform and Salesforce – including sync timing and field mapping limitations.
+Show me bidirectional sync of lead scores, campaign history, and custom objects between your platform and Salesforce, including sync timing and field mapping limitations.

-Connect your platform to GoToWebinar and show me the complete lead flow from registration to post-event nurture – including what happens when someone registers but doesn't attend.
+Connect your platform to GoToWebinar and show me the complete lead flow from registration to post-event nurture, including what happens when someone registers but doesn't attend.

-Team & Implementation
+Team and Implementation

-Walk me through your implementation timeline estimate process – how do you account for our current tech stack integration complexity and data migration requirements?
+Walk me through your implementation timeline estimate process.
+How do you account for our current tech stack integration complexity and data migration requirements?

-Our AI consultant walks you through every question on this list — and generates a professional RFP in 10 minutes.
+Our AI consultant walks you through every question on this list and generates a professional RFP in 10 minutes.

 What Vendors Say vs. What Actually Happens